bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-2-x.md

 {% endsi_step %}

 {% si_step connect to the Crazyflie; connect-pc-client %}
 * In the Crazyflie client click the __Scan__ button in top left corner.
-The radio settings for you Crazyflie is displayed in the drop-down list.
+The radio settings for your Crazyflie is displayed in the drop-down list.
 * Choose your Crazyflie from the drop-down list.

 {% img Connect dialog; wide; /images/getting-started/connect_to_the_crazyflie.PNG %}